 We cannot assure you that a trading market will develop for our common stock after this offering or, if one develops, that such trading market can be sustained.
 We intend to apply to have our common stock listed on The Nasdaq Global Market, but we cannot assure you that our application will be approved.
 In addition, we cannot predict the prices at which our common stock will trade.
-The initial public offering price for our common stock will be determined through our negotiations with the underwriters and may not bear any relationship to the market price at which it may trade after our initial public offering schemes.
+The initial public offering price for our common stock will be determined through our negotiations with the underwriters and may not bear any relationship to the market price at which it may trade after our initial public offering.
+Shares of companies offered in an initial public offering often trade at a discount to the initial offering price due to underwriting discounts and commissions and related offering expenses.
 Also, shares of closed-end investment companies, including business development companies, frequently trade at a discount from their net asset value and our stock may also be discounted in the market.
-This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share of common stock will trade at, above or below net asset value.
+This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share of common stock may decline.
+We cannot predict whether our common stock will trade at, above or below net asset value.
 The risk of loss associated with this characteristic of closed-end management investment companies may be greater for investors expecting to sell shares of common stock purchased in the offering soon after the offering.
 In addition, if our common stock trades below its net asset value, we will generally not be able to sell additional shares of our common stock to the public at its market price without first obtaining the approval of a majority of our stockholders (including a majority of our unaffiliated stockholders) and our independent directors for such issuance.